-Couples are accepted in all three Peace Corps service programs, however, placement options and application time may vary for each.
+Couples are accepted in Peace Corps service programs.
+However, placement options and application time may vary for each.
 To place a couple we must first identify specific communities that can accommodate couples with adequate work to support two Volunteers, then match that couple with communities that have requested their skill combination.
 For these reasons, it is more difficult to find assignments and placement generally takes longer for couples than for individuals.

-- Two-Year Service: Couples should search for openings in the same country that match both of their skill sets and that accept couples.
+- Peace Corps Volunteer: Couples should search for openings in the same country that match both of their skill sets and that accept couples.
 Couples need to submit individual applications and, in the application, indicate that they are applying to serve with their spouse/domestic partner.
 Couples should submit their applications at the same time.

 - Peace Corps Response: Couples can serve together, but must apply to individual job postings separately.